 A Europe of Human Dignity

 Human dignity expresses the intrinsic value of every human being.
 We believe this universal principle rests on the human being as created in the image and likeness of God.
 Therefore, life should be protected from conception to natural death.
 The protection of human dignity should be a priority above individual freedom.
 ECPM believes that a vibrant and positive Europe should celebrate and promote life.
-Because of the subsidiarity principle ECPM believes that the European Institutions should refrain from openly promoting any specific view on this matter.
-Sadly enough, the European Institutions often promote and fund an anti-life view.
-ECPM calls for a more modest and objective stance on this issue, especially related to funding of NGO’s regarding this subject.
+Because of the subsidiarity principle ECPM believes that the European institutions should refrain from openly promoting any specific view on this matter.
+Sadly enough, the European institutions often promote and fund an anti-life view.
+ECPM calls for a more balanced and objective stance on this issue, especially related to funding of NGOs regarding this subject.